tyson-nw/Neosys/database/sources/SRD/SRD.md

 * **Casting Time** [[#Act]]
 * **Target** [[#Self]]
 * **Duration** 1 minute
 A torch sized flame appears in the casters hand that can be used it to light fires.
-As a [[#Bonus Action]] you can fling a flame that deals 1d6 damage.
+As a [[#Swift Act]] you can fling a flame that deals 1d6 damage.
 Flinging the flame does not end the spell.
 Increase the die for every [[#Tier]] the caster is beyond 1st.

 ### Corpse Grasp
 * **Cantrip** [[#Wizard]]